Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 2. When one friend was waving to get the waiter's attention, the others were quietly discussing who would pay.

-3. While one friend was waving to get the waiter's attention, the others were quietly discussing who would pay at that time.
+3. While one friend waved to get the waiter's attention, the others were quietly discussing who would pay.

-4. While one friend was waving to get the waiter's attention, the others were quietly discussing who would pay.
+4. While one friend was waving to get the waiter's attention, the others were quietly discussing who would pay at that time.

 Question 28